puppetlabs-toy-chest/puppetlabs-azure/README.md

 **Required**.

-The location where the resource group will be created.
+The location where the resource group is created.

 Values: See [Azure regions documentation](http://azure.microsoft.com/en-gb/regions/).